cezaranarcisa13/interview-fe/README.md

    * Message page - can view all messages from application or the messages from the current selected user.
    * Send message - can send messages to any user from user page
    * Inbox element - this component it's calling the BE every 3 minutes to see if the curent use has any new messages
+# Structure
+    * api - includes the BE calls from application
+    * components - includes all components from application that are stateless and can be reused
+    * screen - includes main application pages, usualy they are statefull components
+    * service - this is the place where the POST, GET methonds are define and olso where the headers are added
 # Git commend
    * To start the project
    Some basic Git commands are: